UniField: Joint Multi-Domain Training for Universal Surface Pressure Modeling: Introduction

-After joint training on multiple datasets, UniField demonstrates the ability to learn universal flow field knowledge and enhance the performance of each subfield.
-Specifically, we compared models trained on a single dataset only with those trained on multiple datasets jointly.
-Under the same settings, the joint-trained models showed performance advantages in all subfields, and this advantage was more pronounced in data-scarce domains.
-For instance, in the train dataset, which contains only three different train shapes, with two used for training and one for testing, the jointly trained model reduced the error by more than 50\% in the test of the train dataset compared to the model trained only on train data.
-Additionally, the absolute performance of UniField has already reached the current SOTA performance according to the comparison result on the public automotive dataset DrivAerNet++.
+As shown in Figure \ref{fig: summary}, we integrate aerodynamic datasets from multiple application domains for training UniField, including automobiles~\cite{DrivAerNet++}, trains~\cite{qiu2025compressed}, and aircraft~\cite{Wang_Zhang_Liu_Zhao_Lin_Chen_2025}.
+Still, existing surface pressure datasets are predominantly drawn from specialized engineering domains, where geometric variations are largely confined to a limited set of canonical configurations, resulting in insufficient geometric diversity.
+To further enrich the training data, we propose \textbf{ThingiCFD}, a large-scale CFD dataset constructed from the diverse object geometries in the real-world 3D printing dataset Thingi10k~\cite{Thingi10K}.
+ThingiCFD expands geometric coverage by incorporating generic object shapes and generating corresponding surface pressure data through CFD simulations.
+By incorporating randomized aerodynamic parameter selection and geometric transformations during the simulation process, ThingiCFD enables models to be exposed to a wider range of aerodynamic scenarios during training.

-To summarize, we propose UniField, a universal framework for analyzing fluid field around objects.
-UniField achieves cross-domain and cross-dataset joint fluid field model training by constructing a domain-agnostic point cloud feature extraction module and customizing domain-specific flow field information extraction modules for the vastly different flow field conditions in different domains.
-We compared models trained only on a single dataset with those trained on multiple datasets jointly, and verified that the models trained jointly on all datasets were either better than or comparable to the single-dataset models.
-Among them, for fields with scarce data, such as the aircraft and train datasets, joint training could significantly reduce the model's error in the target field.
-This serves as strong evidence that integrating multiple domain datasets to augment data can effectively alleviate the shortage of CFD data.
+After joint training on multiple datasets, UniField demonstrates the ability to learn universal flow field representations and enhance the performance of each subfield.
+On the one hand, UniField achieves SOTA performance when compared with other existing models on the public benchmark DrivAerNet++.
+On the other hand, we compare the performance of UniField trained with the joint dataset against the case trained with data from a single domain.
+Keeping other settings constant, the joint-trained model exhibits superior performance across all subfields, and this advantage is more pronounced in data-scarce domains.
+For instance, in the \textit{Train} dataset~\cite{qiu2025compressed} the joint-trained model reduced the error by more than 50\% on the test set compared to the model trained only with train data.